PandawaCodes/PandawaAdminX/README.md

-# PandawaPanel Based on Xtream UI 22F
+# PandawaPanel Based on 22F

 in this version http broadcast, https broadcast port is already changed you need to check the nginx conf by yourself .